davideferre/owl/README.md

 ## Project Overview

 The Odoo Web Library (OWL) is a smallish (~17kb gzipped) UI framework intended to be the basis for the [Odoo](https://www.odoo.com/) Web Client.
-OWL's main features are:
+Owl is a modern framework, written in Typescript, taking the best ideas from React and Vue in a simple and consistent way.
+Owl's main features are:

-- a _declarative component system_, (template based, with asynchronous rendering and a virtual dom)
+- a _declarative component system_,
+- a reactivity system based on hooks,
-- a store implementation (for state management)
+- a store implementation (for state management),
 - a small frontend router

+Owl components are defined with ES6 classes, they use QWeb templates, an underlying virtual dom, integrates beautifully with hooks, and the rendering is asynchronous.

 **Try it online!** An online playground is available at [https://odoo.github.io/owl/playground](https://odoo.github.io/owl/playground) to let you experiment with the OWL framework.